OpsLevel/community-integrations/scripts/convert_domains_and_systems_using_opslevel_cli/opslevel_cli_commands.md

 * Description will be preserved

 Notes on converting Systems into services:
+* System names will be preserved
-* System names will be prefixed with "SEARCH-"
+  * Optionally: System names will be prefixed with "SEARCH-"
 * Owner will be preserved
 * Description will be preserved
 * Link to new system (previously domain) will be preserved